bruab/bruab.github.io/_posts/you-have-to-learn-accounting-sorry/2022-08-03-you-have-to-learn-accounting-sorry.md

 What this taught me was that **I** have to learn accounting.

-So I'm writing a newsletter that sifts through all the technical language, conflicting advice, and mostly-irrelevant best practices in this space, and collects the bits that are relevant to US-based freelancers who don't a background in finance, and who grudgingly admit that they, too, have to learn accounting.
+So I'm writing a book that sifts through all the technical language, conflicting advice, and mostly-irrelevant best practices in this space, and collects the bits that are relevant to US-based freelancers who don't a background in finance, and who grudgingly admit that they, too, have to learn accounting.

 Stuff like: